• GIFT IDEAS

 DIY Wool Dryer Balls from TheFrugalGirls.com

-How to Use Your Dryer Balls:
+How to Use Your Dryer Balls

-• Simply toss all 4 balls into each dryer load with wet clothing.
-They’ll help fluff up your clothes AND cut down on drying time!
-If using Essential Oil, as the scent gradually wears off, simply add more drops as necessary.
+Note: If using Essential Oil, as the scent gradually wears off, simply add more drops as necessary.

 What Your Frugal Friends Are Saying About Wool Dryer Balls…